 All things considered, then, the NLs live up to their billing as regards ergonomics.
-So what about the optics?

-Well, if you’re used to the ELs, you won’t be taken aback by the very true to life colour of the image, the brightness even in very low light conditions, and the excellent contrast and sharpness.
+Well, if you’re used to the ELs, you won’t be taken aback by the very true-to-life colour of the image, the brightness even in very low light conditions, and the excellent contrast and sharpness.
 The lack of any colour fringing won’t surprise you, either.

-Accessories include a detachable forehead rest (it will cost you a bit extra), and a very well designed neoprene strap.
+Accessories include a detachable forehead rest (it will cost you a bit extra), and a very well-designed neoprene strap.
 Try the NL Pures yourself – they’re a pleasure for the eyes and the hands.